The Peak Shopping Period for retail sales and for businesses of every measure Is the Holiday Season.

 Obviously, if your remarketing email contains a link to the products, they’ll click on it to purchase them.

 This will increase your email CTR.
-So email click-through rate also becomes a vital metric to track your remarketing campaigns performance.
+So email click-through rate also becomes a vital metric to track the performance of your remarketing campaigns.

 The last thing you want is people unsubscribing to your emails.
 And if your email unsubscribe rate is still going up after running remarketing email campaigns, you need to tweak your email remarketing strategies.